nixworks/public/news/2017/11/27/index.md

 ##### Morlanwelz train collision and runaway
 ### [A passenger train collides with a car on a level crossing at Morlanwelz, Hainaut, Belgium, and is damaged by the subsequent fire.
 During recovery operations, it breaks free from the train hauling it, runs away for 14 km and collides with a passenger train at Strepy-Bracquegnies.
 Two people are killed, seven are injured. ](/news/2017/11/27/a-passenger-train-collides-with-a-car-on-a-level-crossing-at-morlanwelz-hainaut-belgium-and-is-damaged-by-the-subsequent-fire-during-rec.md)
-_Context: Hainaut, Strepy-Bracquegnies, level crossing, Morlanwelz, Morlanwelz train collision and runaway_
+_Context: Strepy-Bracquegnies, Morlanwelz, Morlanwelz train collision and runaway, level crossing, Hainaut_

 ##### Health in Europe
 ### [A European Union appeal committee votes to reauthorise the use of glyphosate as a herbicide for a five-year period. ](/news/2017/11/27/a-european-union-appeal-committee-votes-to-reauthorise-the-use-of-glyphosate-as-a-herbicide-for-a-five-year-period.md)